 Of course, if you’ve made the decision to take out a travel insurance policy before you jet off that doesn’t mean you have to pay an arm and a leg for it.
-In fact, provided you don’t have a pre-existing medical condition (such as epilepsy, diabetes or asthma, for instance) you just might find that your travel insurance proves to be surprisingly cheap…and you could find an even cheaper deal when you use our travel insurance comparison service to compare quotes from a wider range of providers.
+In fact, provided you don’t have a pre-existing medical condition (such as epilepsy, diabetes or asthma, for instance) you just might find that your travel insurance proves to be surprisingly cheap…and you could find an even cheaper deal when you use our insurance comparison service to compare travel insurance quotes from a wider range of providers.

 What is travel insurance?

 Travel insurance can cover you against a range risks while you’re on holiday, and help with the cost of remedying those unforeseen events.

 For instance, the best travel insurance policies may cover the cost of finding your bags if you lose your luggage, or they might cover the cost of overseas medical expenses if you’re involved in an accident or contract a serious illness.